Belgian jazz: 1930–1940

 In 1938, Hans Philippi founded the Antwerp Jazz Club (AJC).

 In 1939 the 'Band battle' took place, an exchange concert with the famous Dutch band The Ramblers playing on the NIR-INR and the orchestra of Stan Brenders playing at VARA in Hilversum.
 Brenders, who played solid swing numbers, won the 'battle' in a convincing way.
-Later in life, Brenders would make a lot of recordings for radio and also had the opportunity to work with Django Reinhardt.
+Later in life, Brenders would make many recordings for radio and also had the opportunity to work with Django Reinhardt.
 He also acquired fame as a composer, with songs like "So Many People" and "I envy" performed by Nat King Cole.
 The "Symphonic Jazz Orchestra of Belgium" (Symfonisch Jazz Orkest van België - Orchestre Jazz Symphonique de Belgique) - with 40 musicians - was founded by him.
 Many new bands emerged as a result of the activities of these three jazz musicians (Candrix, Brenders and Omer) and for many musicians the great pre-war big bands and other ensembles ensured a fixed income.
 The arrangements were usually supplied by the aforementioned Peter Packay and David Bee.
 And then there was the classically trained musician Frank Engelen, an excellent guitarist but also a well respected composer and arranger.
 He wrote notable compositions such as 'Badinage', 'Bagatelle ', 'La Piste', 'Avondschemering' (Twilight) and 'Studio 24'.